CISecurity/ControlsAssessmentSpecification/control-4/control-4.9.rst

 Measures
 --------
 * M1 = List of endpoints with each endpoint entry labeled with compliance or non-compliance for both Input 2 and Input 3
-* M2 = Number of compliant endpoints based on Input 2 configurations
+* M2 = Count of compliant endpoints based on Input 2 configurations
-* M3 = Number of compliant endpoints based on Input 3 configurations
+* M3 = Count of compliant endpoints based on Input 3 configurations
-* M4 = Number of endpoints that are compliant with configurations from both inputs
+* M4 = Count of endpoints that are compliant with configurations from both inputs
 * M5 = Total number of endpoints from Input 1
+* M6 = List of compliant endpoints based on Input 2 configurations
+* M7 = List of non-compliant endpoints based on Input 2 configurations
+* M8 = List of compliant endpoints based on Input 3 configurations
+* M9 = List of non-compliant endpoints based on Input 3 configurations
+* M10 = Count of non-compliant endpoints based on Input 2 configurations
+* M11 = Count of non-compliant endpoints based on Input 3 configurations

 Metrics
 -------